Satanic-Z/helloworld/README.md

 # HelloWorld

-A simple Rust application demonstrating best practices.
+A simple Rust application demonstrating best practices with robust error handling.

 ## Description

-This is a "Hello, World!" application written in Rust, demonstrating project structure and best practices for Rust development.
+This is a "Hello, World!" application written in Rust, demonstrating project structure and best practices for Rust development, including comprehensive error handling mechanisms.

 ## Getting Started